waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - TV: Impassable object.
 - RADIO: Impassable object.
 - WARP_CARPET_DOWN: A warp tile.
+- VOID: An impassable tile outside the map boundaries.

-## Critical Issues & Current Plan
+## Critical Issues

 ### Tool Limitations
 - **pathfinder_pro is unreliable:** The tool cannot distinguish between visually different tiles of the same type (e.g., normal FLOOR vs. impassable flowered FLOOR).
 Do not use it on maps with such features; rely on manual pathing instead.
-- VOID: An impassable tile outside the map boundaries.